-For those who may be unfamiliar with Trimix, we encourage you to read some of the other articles we’ve written about the medication.
-They go into far more depth about it than we will include here.
+For those unfamiliar with Trimix, we encourage you to read some of the other articles we’ve written about the medication.
+They go into far more depth about Trimix than we will include here.
 However, as a brief reminder or primer, Trimix is an injectable erectile dysfunction medication.
-It contains three separate medications, which all are designed to improve erectile function on their own.
-Together, they work even better together.
-These medications are known as phentolamine, papaverine, and alprostadil.
+It contains three separate medications—phentolamine, papaverine, and alprostadil — designed to improve erectile function on their own.
+They work even better together.
 Each works in a slightly different way, but all have the primary function of increasing muscle relaxation and blood flow.
 Those are the two key aspects of the body’s requirements to attain and maintain an erection.

-Trimix is meant to be injected locally into the penis, about 20 to 30 minutes before sexual activity.
-It is considered a treatment of last resort for erectile dysfunction, where oral ED tablets and other interventions have been unsuccessful.
-It is only available with a prescription.
-When properly used, an erection typically begins with 5 to 20 minutes of administration.
-It lasts for between 1 and 2 hours in most men.
-In some men, it may go away after orgasm and ejaculation.
-Of course, in others, it may persist until the time has elapsed.
+Trimix is meant to be injected locally into the penis, about 20 minutes before sexual activity.
+It is considered as a treatment only after trying and not receiving satisfactory results from oral ED medications.
+Trimix is only available with a prescription.
+When properly used, an erection typically begins within 5 to 20 minutes of administration and lasts between one to two hours in most men.
+In some men, it may go away after orgasm and ejaculation, in others, it may persist.

-In most studies, as well as decades of real-world use, Trimix has been found to be extremely effective.
-Men who did not receive satisfactory results in treating their ED with oral medications like Viagra or Cialis are almost always successful with Trimix.
+In most studies, as well as decades of real-world use, Trimix was found to be extremely effective.
+Men who did not receive satisfactory results in treating their ED with oral medications like Viagra or Cialis are almost always successful when they purchase Trimix shots.
 Between 80 and 95% of men (the exact rate varies from study to study) report erections satisfactory for penetrative sex with Trimix.

-As a prescription medication, and one that is delivered via injection, there are some precautions and contraindications that need to be considered prior to starting a Trimix regimen.
+As a prescription medication, and one that is delivered via injection, there are some precautions and contraindications that need to be considered prior to buying Trimix injections online.
 Trimix injection side effects are also important to consider, as we’ll discuss in more detail in the rest of this guide.

-From a precautions standpoint, users need to ensure they fully understand and comply with dosing instructions provided by the prescriber.
-Too large an increase in dose at once, too high a dose, or too frequent use can all increase the likelihoods of severe Trimix injection side effects, some of which may require emergency medical intervention.
+From a precautions standpoint, users need to fully understand and comply with dosing instructions provided by the prescriber.
+Too large an increase in dose at once, too high a dose, or too frequent use can all increase the likelihood of severe Trimix injection side effects, some of which may require emergency medical intervention.
 At the same time, because the drug is injection-based, proper injection procedures are required.
-This includes safe needle handling and disposal, and proper medication storage.
+This includes safe needle handling and disposal and proper medication storage.
 This should be covered in the safety information provided with Trimix prescriptions, as well as discussed with your prescriber in advance.

-In terms of contraindications, you should not use Trimix if your doctor has determined that your heart is not healthy enough for sexual activity.
-You should also not use Trimix if you are currently taking oral ED medications on a regular basis, or in proximity to the time you use Trimix.
-Trimix doesn’t act systemically, and therefore there are virtually no reports of negative drug interactions.
+In terms of contraindications, you should not buy Trimix if your doctor has determined that your heart is not healthy enough for sexual activity.
+You should also not use Trimix if you are currently taking oral ED medications on a regular basis.
+Trimix doesn’t act systemically.
 However, it’s always important to discuss all your current and previous medications, including herbal and over-the-counter medications, with your doctor prior to starting Trimix for the first time.

 This is not a comprehensive list of all contraindications – see the prescribing literature or discuss with your doctor to learn more.